-As we savor the last months of the summer season, our chefs are just getting ready to add heirloom tomatoes to their menus.
-Other than being more colorful and oddly shaped than your everyday tomato, heirloom tomatoes really are special and are at their peak in the late summer, specifically August.
+As we savor the last months of the summer season, our chefs are adding heirloom tomatoes to their menus.
+Other than being more colorful and oddly shaped than your everyday tomato, heirloom tomatoes really are special and are at their peak in the late summer.

 What makes a tomato an heirloom tomato?
 Bon Appetit Magazine said it perfectly: